speedscale/docs/docs/configuration/filters/README.md

 * **Assertions** - to tailor which tests are run for specific traffic patterns

 :::info
 The simplest way to build a forwarder filter is to assemble it in Traffic Viewer.
-Editing the JSON is a lot more work so check out the [instructions](./from-traffic-viewer) here
+Editing the JSON is a lot more work but you can check out the [instructions](./from-traffic-viewer) here
 :::

 ### Storage